uconndxlab/i3-timetracker/README.md

 - Log and manage work shifts for users and projects
 - Mark shifts as billed or entered in external systems
-- Admin dashboard for project and shift overviews
+- Admin dashboard to assign users to projects, and mark shifts as billed and/or entered in external systems
 - User and project management
+- CAS authentication upon landing

 ## Features in Progress

-- CAS authentication support
 - Analytics for users and projects

 ## Requirements